gpbl/react-day-picker/docs/Input.md

 **Type**: `Object` | **Default**: {}

-The [DayPicker props](APIProps.md) to pass to the DayPicker.
+The [DayPicker props](APIProps.md) to pass to the DayPicker for further customization.

-Note that the `selectedDays` prop (as the `selected` modifier) is handled by this component, so it will be ignored.
+Note that the `selectedDays` and `numberOfMonths` props, and a `selected` modifier, are handled by this component and they will be ignored.

 ### onDayChange